+Several mines operated within and in close proximity of town limits.
+Hazards and constraints related to mines and mill tailing include radiation, contamination, and ground stability.
+Reclaimed tailings from local mills are found at four locations within Jamestown along James and Little James Creeks, the largest being the three-celled tailings pond at and downstream of Elysian Park.
 Several types of geologic hazards and constraints may exist in areas with inactive mines, mine waste piles, and mill tailings including open shafts, adits, and subsidence features.
 Mill tailings also may be unsuitable for foundations unless mitigated.
 Mill tailings may pose environmental problems, particularly water quality, related to the presence of lead, arsenic, or other harmful elements, and they potentially could cause radiation hazards or be sources of acid drainage.